2023 Solar Incentives Guide for Plainview, NY - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC applies towards solar systems installed after January 1, 2006 and lets you deduct from your taxes a percentage of the total cost of solar panels, labor, equipment and accessories.
-You can claim this credit for solar panels installed on a primary or secondary residence that you own in the United States.
-The original amount you could claim was 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
+The ITC applies towards solar systems installed after January 1, 2006, and under this program you can deduct from your taxes a percentage of the total cost of solar panels, labor, accessories and equipment.
+This credit can apply towards a solar panel system installed on a primary or secondary residence in the United States that you own.
+Originally, you could claim 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
 There is no maximum amount you can claim.

 State & Local Solar Incentives